 |11.15 am – 11.45 pm||Morning tea|

 |11.45 pm – 1.00 pm||Screening of ‘Occupation: Native’ and ‘Another Country’ (level 4)|

-As part of NAIDOC Week celebrations at the University, all staff and students are invited to take part in the annual OATSIEE NAIDOC Week Quiz, which runs from 7th July through to the 21st July 2019.
+As part of NAIDOC Week celebrations at Western Sydney University, all staff and students are invited to take part in the annual OATSIEE NAIDOC Week Quiz, which runs from 7th July through to the 21st July 2019.
 Winners will be publicized on the OATSIEE NAIDOC Quiz Winners web page.